This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Source of Information”.

 a) Frequency Modulation

 Explanation: FM stands for Frequency Modulation.
-It is the encoding of information on a carrier wave by varying the instantaneous frequency of the wave.
+It is the encoding of information on a carrier wave by varying its frequency with respect to the instantaneous amplitude of the message signal.
+Rest other options are the components used in the process of frequency modulation.

 2. Why a sinusoidal signal is considered analog?